-The data protection act (2018) and GDPR do not prevent, or limit, the sharing of information for the purposes of keeping children safe.
+The Data Protection Act and GDPR (2018) do not prevent, or limit, the sharing of information for the purposes of keeping children safe.

 Fears about sharing information must not stand in the way of the need to protect the welfare and safety of children.